Skip to content

 #Banana Song

-Minions fans, this one’s for you.
+Minions fans, this one’s yours.

 /tts BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.
 BananaaaBananaaabanaanaa.